 Show SEO ROI with Google Analytics Goals

-For SEO, setting up goals in Google Analytics is probably the most basic of ways to show value in your work.
+For SEO, setting up goals in Google Analytics is probably the most basic way to show value in your work.
 Seeing how a website is performing with clicks, form fills, and landing pages can be a really valuable set of tools.
 Especially, if you want to show progress beyond overall organic traffic and keyword rankings.

-New to SEO and need to know how to setup an Analytics account?
+New to SEO and need to know how to set up an Analytics account?
 Get Started with Analytics

 For more info on setting up Tag Manager once you have Google Analytics in place just do a Google search.
 There are a lot of great explanations on the first page.
 You might just have to look around for one that caters to your setup or website CMS.

 With goals in place on a site you can easily refer to them anytime you need to show ROI to a client.
 You can even assign a value to them so you can give an estimate of the ROI they might be seeing from your services.